Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/01-zero-config/README_es.md

 ¿ Podemos usar wepbacomo en modo _Zero Config_ (cero configuración) ?
 Si,
 sólo tienes que seguir una serie de convenciones.

-Zero config bundlers webpack is the possibility of using this package with zero configuration, just if you follow some conventions you won't need to create a config file.

 Altough this sounds cool, it only won't work for very simple cases (just quick demos or tests), e.g. you can't transpile using babel with zero config.